RCPD: Suspects hit victim with baseball bat during robbery - NewsBreak

 RCPD: Suspects hit victim with baseball bat during robbery

 RILEY COUNTY—Law enforcement authorities are investigating an aggravated robbery that occurred just before 4a.m.
-Sunday near the intersection of S. 5th Street and...littleapplepost.com
+Sunday near the intersection of S. 5th Street and...jcpost.com

 RILEY COUNTY—Law enforcement authorities are investigating an aggravated robbery that occurred just before 4a.m.
-Sunday near the intersection of S. 5th Street and...littleapplepost.com
+Sunday near the intersection of S. 5th Street and...jcpost.com

 Comments / 0